 Minor losses are only computed for the Dynamic Wave flow routing option (see [OPTIONS] section).
-They are computed as $Kv^2/2g$ where K= minor loss coefficient, v= velocity, and g= acceleration of gravity.
+They are computed as $Kv^2/2g$ where K = minor loss coefficient, v = velocity, and g = acceleration of gravity.
 Entrance losses are based on the velocity at the entrance of the conduit, exit losses on the exit velocity, and average losses on the average velocity.

-Only enter data for conduits that actually have minor losses or flap valves.
+Only enter data for conduits that actually have minor losses, flap valves, or seepage losses.